UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

 *Out on Tue, Feb.
 14, 2023.
 Due on Fri, Mar.
 10, 2023, at 6pm.*

-*Submit a zip file of, or the __p2__ project folder to Gradescope before the due date.
+*Submit the entire __p2__ project as a zip file to Gradescope before the due date.
 Include all modified files.
 Failure to follow instructions will result in an administrative penalty of up to 20%*

 This programming assignment assumes that you have fulfilled all course prerequisites and followed along with the D3 tutorials.